 Elective(s) (Minimum of 3 Credit Hours)

 In their final semester of the MPH study, students take a comprehensive exam – an integrative learning experience – that incorporates all of the coursework and subject matter they have learned in the program.

 Students interested in applying for entrance to the MD/MPH Program at SUNY Upstate Medical University will need to have completed all of the requirements for admission to the College of Medicine as outlined in the admissions package.
 Prospective applicants will submit their AMCAS application indicating the combined MD/MPH degree option and follow the regular AMCAS application process outlined on the College of Medicine admissions homepage.

-Once selected for an interview, applicants will be asked to complete a supplemental application with an MPH essay and two (2) additional letters of recommendations from people familiar with their public health interest.
+Once AMCAS applications are verified, applicants will be asked to complete a supplemental application with an MPH essay and two (2) additional letters of recommendations from people familiar with their public health interest.

 - Deadline to apply to AMCAS: October 15th